Parts of a Church

 Font: a container for the water used in baptism in churches like ours where baptism is not usually by immersion.
 In our church the font is wooden and is in the chancel, but older churches often have a large stone font that is at the other end of the church from the altar.

 Gallery: an upper level in the church.
 Some churches have a gallery where their choir sits.
 Our church has a gallery over the top of the narthex (or lobby of the church), which is sometimes called the balcony.
 This is reached via a curved flight of steps which you can find if you turn right after coming through the front door.
-At the moment, access to the gallery is restricted but it normally provides an extra three rows of seating.
+Access to the gallery is restricted.
+It used to have three rows of extra seating but at the moment it is home to the controls for the sound system and screens.

 Lectern: one of the places in the chancel where speakers stand, the lectern is often a bit less grand than the other (the pulpit) and it is traditionally on the right from the congregation’s perspective.
 That is also the case in our church.